PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/installation.rst

 Installation
 ------------
 Consent Manager is fully integrated with Tag Manager.
-If you have already installed asynchronous snippet and you are using API only from Tag Manager tags, you are able use JavaScript API without aby pitfalls.
+If you have already installed asynchronous snippet and you are using API only from Tag Manager tags, you are able use JavaScript API without any pitfalls.

-Only one thing should be considered before using API is where you call commands.
-If your goal is to perform API method outside Tag Manager tags like in below example:
+The one thing that should be considered before using API is where you call commands.
+Lets assume that your goal is to perform API method outside Tag Manager tags like in example below:

 .. code-block:: html